 What makes the best VPN for gaming?
-For starters, it has to be lightning-fast.
+For starters, it has to be fast.
 It’s no good investing in something that’ll just slow down your connection during a firefight, after all.
-Secondly, it also needs to be as reliable as it is secure - a significant part of a VPN’s appeal is that it keeps your data safe as houses.
-With this criteria in mind, our experts have listed their favorite services here to get you started.
-We’ve also included a bargain or two to keep the cost down, not to mention a few free alternatives to save you cash.
+Secondly, it needs to be as reliable as it is secure.
+Where does that leave us?
+With the VPNs we've rounded up for you below.

 The fastest gaming VPN

 Number of servers: 700+ | Server locations: 70+ | IP addresses: N/A | Maximum devices supported: 5